inTEST (NYSEAMERICAN:INTT) Updates Q2 2022 Earnings Guidance

-inTEST (NYSEAMERICAN:INTT – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
+inTEST (NYSEAMERICAN:INTT – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $0.18-$0.23 for the period, compared to the consensus earnings per share estimate of $0.19.
 The company issued revenue guidance of $27.00 million-$29.00 million, compared to the consensus revenue estimate of $27.00 million.inTEST also updated its FY 2022 guidance to EPS.

+A number of brokerages recently commented on INTT.
+Zacks Investment Research lowered inTEST from a buy rating to a hold rating in a research note on Tuesday, March 8th.
+TheStreet lowered inTEST from a b- rating to a c rating in a research note on Friday, March 4th.

 inTEST Corporation supplies test and process solutions for use in manufacturing and testing in automotive, defense/aerospace, industrial, life sciences, security, and semiconductor markets worldwide.
 The company operates through two segments, Thermal Products (Thermal) and Electromechanical Semiconductor Products (EMS).